josdejong/mathjs/docs/datatypes/matrices.md

 A subset can be defined using an `Index`.
 An `Index` contains a single value or a set of values for each dimension of a matrix.
 An `Index` can be created using the function `index`.
-When getting a single value from a matrix, `subset` will return the value itself instead of a matrix containing just this value.

-**New behavior:**
-When using `subset`, indexing a dimension with a scalar removes that dimension from the result, while indexing with an array (even if it has only one element) preserves that dimension.
-In other words, scalar indices eliminate dimensions, and array indices retain them.
-To restore the previous behavior, where retrieving an index with an Array or Matrix with size 1 or a single value always returns the value itself regardless of index type, set the configuration option `{legacySubset: true}` using the `config` function.
+The way `subset` returns results depends on how you specify indices for each dimension:

+- If you use a scalar (single number) as an index for a dimension, that dimension is removed from the result.
+- If you use an array, matrix or range (even with just one element) as an index, that dimension is preserved in the result.

+This means that scalar indices eliminate dimensions, while array, matrix or range indices retain them.
+See the section [Migrate to v15](#migrate-to-v15) for more details and examples of this behavior.

 For example: